jimmy-little/jimmy-little.github.io/_posts/blog/2016-06-09-wwdc-week-of-wants-vol-3.md

 Then, if you’re not an insane person who lets your home screen run wild, you have to drag the new keyboard app’s icon into a folder somewhere.

 That’s ridiculous.
-If a keyboard “App” is only a keyboard, and not a feature of a larger app (like TextExpander’s keyboard), there shouldn’t be a home screen icon for it.
+If a keyboard “app” is only a keyboard, and not a feature of a larger app (like TextExpander’s keyboard), there shouldn’t be a home screen icon for it.
 Here’s how I think it should work:

 1. Download the keyboard from the App Store
 2. See a pop-up that says “Would you like to install this keyboard?”